Functional Renormalization Group Study of Superconductivity in Rhombohedral Trilayer Graphene: Critical temperature and competing phases

-which in turn justify the definitions of spin-singlet and spin-triplet pairing interactions given in Eq.~(3) of the main text.
-The results of critical temperature shown in Fig.~5 of the main text are obtained by solving Eq.~(\ref{eq:linearizedgap}).
+which in turn justify the definitions of spin-singlet and spin-triplet pairing interactions given in Eq.~(3) in the main text.
+Since both $\Pi^{pp}_{KK}$ and $V_{s,t}$ are temperature dependent, $T_c's$ for different pairing channels are determined by the temperatures where the corresponding eigenvalues of $-\Pi^{pp}_{KK}V_{s,t}$ equal 1.
+Specifically, Eq.~(\ref{eq:linearizedgap}) indicates repulsive (attractive) valley-exchange interaction prefers spin-triplet (singlet) pairing.

+Figure \ref{fig:figureR1} shows temperature dependences of the eigenvalues of $-\Pi^{pp}_{KK}V_{s,t}$, where $T_c's$ are determined by the intersections between them and the dotted line.
+The linearized gap equation scheme given above is indeed equivalent to the third scenario of estimating $T_c$, where the dressed susceptibility $\chi_{\eta}$ is obtained from a RPA-type resummation \cite{Koshino:2018aa,Chubukov:2008aa}